Cornelis Vreeswijk: Swedish career

 Later in his career, Vreeswijk was to gain increasing fame and a wider audience both for his songs and his other work.
 He published several volumes of poetry in his lifetime and left a considerable manuscript legacy of poems which have been published since.
 He also became an important musical interpreter of the works of other people, recording the songs of Carl Michael Bellman, Evert Taube, and Lars Forssell.
 His fresh, bluesy renderings of Bellman and Taube, who had up to then been classics belonging to the "harmless" tradition that Vreeswijk despised, were artistic and commercial successes which extended his fanbase.
 The choice of Bellman was significant: Bellman's lively, romantic, pastoral, drinking and sometimes bawdy songs gained Vreeswijk the reputation of being a drunken womaniser, with the association of being "something of a Bellman himself".
 Like his friend Fred Åkerström, he gave Bellman's songs, "a new and more powerful expression" than they had had before, and like him identifying himself with Bellman's fictional character Fredman, expressing his drunkenness, poverty, and despair, with an intensity that increased in his performances over the years.
 Bellman's songs featured in many of his performances; two of his albums were dedicated to Bellman's songs, namely the 1971 Spring mot Ulla, spring!
 Cornelis sjunger Bellman containing 13 of Fredman's Epistles, and the 1977 Movitz!
 Movitz!, containing 12: the popular Epistle 81, Märk hur vår skugga, appears on both albums.

 Vreeswijk's own best-known songs of the later seventies and early eighties tend to be dark in tone, like "Sist jag åkte jumbojet blues" ("Last time I Went by Jumbojet Blues", a metaphorical bad trip) and "Blues för Fatumeh", both addressing heavy drug addiction.
 Even though in this period Vreeswijk was a prey of tabloid scandal and in the news for his drinking problem and his debts (about both of which he spoke with frankness) rather than for his achievements, he remained highly productive.
 He is also known as the co-writer of the Hep Stars song "Speleman" which was released for their album Songs We Sang 68.

 Towards the end of his life his reputation soared again, aided by the televising of some highly regarded nightclub shows, and by Agneta Brunius' TV documentary Balladen om den flygande holländaren (The Ballad of the Flying Dutchman) in 1986.
 By the time of his death from liver cancer at the age of fifty, Vreeswijk had become an icon of the Swedish music scene, and he was honored with burial at the cemetery of Katarina kyrka, a national cemetery in Stockholm.
+It was broadcast live on Swedish television.
 In 2010, Cornelis, a movie about his life, premiered in Swedish cinemas.
 Norwegian singer Hans Erik Dyvik Husby (previously in Turbonegro) played the role of Vreeswijk.